imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

    `a` is the marginal cost estimation we are looking for.
    The model is fit separately for each OPCODE and environment.

+The benefits of using `measure_marginal` as the measurement method are the following:
+1. Everything given as the benefits of `measure_total` in section **TODO**
+2. Stability of the estimation and natural way of spotting OPCODEs and environments which have inaccurate measurements - the model provides us with plenty of standard linear regression diagnostics as well as an elegant plot to validate the model.
+3. The ability to measure the different OPCODEs in almost complete isolation, as we're de-facto measuring only the individual measured OPCODEs, and the impact of all the accompanying OPCODEs is filtered out by the regression model as constant intercept.

 The assessment of the models and discussion about the results is given in the section **TODO**.

 ### describe `measure_arguments`